Fitzy97/COSC112/README.md

 # COSC112
-Projects from my first semester at Amherst College; Intro to Computer Science II
+Final project from my first semester at Amherst College; Intro to Computer Science II